TRMW/listter/README.md

 # Listter!

-The Twitter list management tool that Twitter probably has better things to do than maintain.ª Merge, copy, and delete your Twitter lists like a ~~sad information hoarder~~ boss!
+The Twitter list management tool that Twitter probably has better things to do than maintain.
+Merge, copy, and delete your Twitter lists like a ~~sad information hoarder~~ boss!

 **Actual documentation coming soon!**